Home ADHD Struggles Procrastination The Art of Doing Everything but the Thing

 It doesn’t look dramatic.
 It looks like:

-• Cleaning your whole kitchen instead of opening an email
+• Cleaning instead of emailing

-• Beating yourself up for “wasting” the day — again
+• Beating yourself up again

 Why It Feels So Shameful

 You want to do the thing.
 You know it matters.
 And yet... you still don’t move.
 That gap between intention and action creates a flood of guilt and self-blame.
+It’s not that you don’t care.
+It’s that your brain’s stuck in freeze mode — and no one else sees the effort it takes just to try.

 The Fridge Door Task